JoeBlair/JoeBlair/README.md

 # Hi!
 I'm Joe 👋

 I'm a Medical Data Scientist, working on improving the treatment of patients through machine learning and data driven techniques.
-I'm most experienced working with musculoskeleeal diseases such as OA and RA.
+I'm most experienced working with musculoskeletal diseases such as OA and RA.
 I'm a huge sports fan, so would love to work on projects that can combine medicine and sports.
 Hit me up!

 - 🔭 I’m currently working on a new data exploration tool for biomarker discovery.
 - 🌱 I’m currently learning more front end development for project deployment